Tax-free savings account: Risks for U.S. citizens and U.S. residents

 Canadian mutual funds held in TFSAs are generally considered by the IRS to be investments in a passive foreign investment company (PFIC), and must be reported as such (on form 8621) by U.S. citizens.
 PFICs can be very disadvantageous as, absent certain elections, "excess" distributions are always taxed at the highest marginal rate.
 Also, income is averaged over the duration of the investment, and interest is then charged from the date the income is deemed to have occurred, resulting in effective tax rates as high as 50% or more.
 A TFSA may also be a grantor foreign trust from the perspective of the U.S. U.S. citizens with a grantor foreign trust are required to file IRS Forms 3520A (due March 15) and 3520 (due at the same time as Form 1040).
-These forms are both complicated and both involve potentially large penalties for late filing.
+These forms are complex and may involve significant penalties for late filing.
 Like other non-U.S. accounts, a TFSA may also need to be included on a U.S. citizen's foreign bank account report (FBAR) and tax-FBAR.
 Earnings inside a TFSA are taxed by the U.S.

 Comparison to RRSP

 The tax treatment of a TFSA is the opposite of a registered retirement savings plan (RRSP).
-Unregistered accounts are subject to tax and hold after-tax money, the TFSA is described as a tax-free account holding after-tax money, and the RRSP is described as a tax-deferred account holding pre-tax money that will be taxed on withdrawal.
+Unregistered accounts are subject to tax and hold after-tax money, a TFSA is commonly described as a tax-free account holding after-tax money, and the RRSP is described as a tax-deferred account holding pre-tax money that will be taxed on withdrawal.
 There is an income tax deduction for contributions to an RRSP, and withdrawals of contributions and investment income are all taxable.
 In contrast, there is no tax deduction for contributions to a TFSA.
 Additionally, withdrawals of investment income or contributions from the account are not taxed.

 Unlike an RRSP, which must be converted to a registered retirement income fund (RRIF) when the holder turns 71, a TFSA does not expire.

-If an account-holder withdraws funds from a TFSA, his or her contribution room is increased by that amount on January 1 after the withdrawal.
+If an account holder withdraws funds from a TFSA, his or her contribution room is increased by that amount on January 1 after the withdrawal.
 In an RRSP, the contribution room is not increased to reflect withdrawals.

 The CRA describes the difference between a TFSA and an RRSP as follows: "An RRSP is primarily intended for retirement.
 A TFSA is like an RRSP for everything else in your life."
 Interest paid on money borrowed to invest in either TFSA or RRSP is not tax deductible.

 Similar accounts in other countries

 A TFSA is similar to a Roth individual retirement account in the United States, although a TFSA has no withdrawal restrictions, such as the unqualified withdrawal penalty of the Roth IRA.
 In the UK, similar tax advantages have been available in personal equity plans and individual savings accounts since 1986.

-In South Africa, Tax Free Investment accounts were launched on March 1, 2015.
+In South Africa, Tax-Free Investment accounts were launched on March 1, 2015.